Last Updated: June 1, 2023

 “Tulip Technology” means (i) the computer software, computer code, scripts, application programming interfaces, methodologies, templates, tools, algorithms, user interfaces, know-how, trade secrets, techniques, designs, inventions, third party services and other tangible or intangible technical material, information and works of authorship underlying or otherwise used to make available the Tulip Offering, (ii) Tulip APIs, (iii) Tulip Content, and (iii) Tulip SDK; including, without limitation, all Intellectual Property Rights therein and thereto.

-“Updates” mean all upgrades, enhancements, improvements, maintenance releases, additions, and modifications, of the Tulip Software made generally commercially available by Tulip pursuant to the Tulip Support Program during the applicable Subscription Term.
+“Updates” mean all upgrades, enhancements, improvements, maintenance releases, additions, and modifications, of the Tulip Software and/or Tulip Content made generally commercially available by Tulip pursuant to the Tulip Support Program during the applicable Subscription Term.

 “User” means any Admin User or App User.